junxit/us-congress-code/title-02/chapter-5/sec-142l.md

 ### Change of Name

 Office of Compliance changed, as of Dec.
 21, 2018, and considered to refer and apply, to the Office of Congressional Workplace Rights, see section 308(d) of Pub.
-L. 115–397, set out as an Effective date of 2018 Amendment note under section 1381 of this title.
+L. 115–397, set out as an Effective Date of 2018 Amendment note under section 1381 of this title.